bpesquet/mlhandbook/_sources/appendix/glossary.md

   Soon!

 Backpropagation
   Mathematical technique used to obtain the gradients of the loss function with respect to the weights of a neural network.
-Applies the chain rule to compute the gradients one layer at a time, iterating backward from the last layer ([Wikipedia](https://en.wikipedia.org/wiki/Backpropagation)).
+Applies the chain rule to compute the gradients one layer at a time, iterating backwards from the output layer ([Wikipedia](https://en.wikipedia.org/wiki/Backpropagation)).

 Batch
   A set of examples used in one iteration (that is, one gradient update) during model training.
 Batch size defines the number of examples in a batch ([Wikipedia](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)).